-The Continuing Education Department provides innovative training solutions to the community's workforce.
-CE provides training that is client focused and offers flexible delivery.
-From information technology instruction to healthcare and industrial training, CE trainers deliver the quality programs businesses need to sharpen their professional skills.
-CE strives to deliver programs according to a client's schedule, on campus or on-site.
+The Continuing Education Department provides innovative and client-focused training solutions to the workforce of the community and surrounding areas.
+CE strives to offer programs on a flexible schedule with the ability to deliver training on campus or onsite.
 Training topics include leadership, employee development, quality and continuous improvement, health and safety, industrial maintenance, language skills, computer skills, and much more.
-For more information, contact us through the CE Department Email (CE@wcjc.edu).

-CONTINUING EDUCATION - MIRRORED COURSES
+CONTINUING EDUCATION - MIRROR COURSES